 The Pensions Regulator

-This document outlines what is a formal complaint and how we will deal with your complaint.
-It also provides information about the restrictions we work under regarding providing information, what we mean by a ‘risk based Regulator’, and other sources of help and advice that may be useful to you.
+This page outlines what a formal complaint is and how we will deal with your complaint.
+It also provides information about the restrictions we work under regarding providing information, what we mean by a ‘risk-based regulator’ and other sources of help and advice that may be useful.

 What is a formal complaint about the regulator?